dalgard/meteor-viewmodel/README.md

 ViewModel.addBinding("enterKey", {
   on: "keyup",

+  // This function doesn't return anything but calls the property explicitly instead
   get: function (event, elem, prop) {
     if (event.which === 13)
       // Prop is the getter/setter function of the viewmodel property, which sometimes